 We’ve had a new booklet published containing all the information you might need about the LOOPS projects in each of the quadrants:

 View the LOOPS – Booklet -WEB Version.

 View the LOOPS Booklet – PRINT Version.

-LOOPs now has a monthly newsletter, which contains any updates & news for the four quadrants, as well as meeting dates.
+LOOPs now has a monthly newsletter, which contains any updates & news for the four localities, as well as meeting dates.
 To subscribe to the newsletter, please contact Stef Milenkovic.